xlang-ai/OSWorld-G/evaluation/README.md

 # Evaluation

-We provide evaluation scripts for Jedi on Screenspot-v2, Screenspot-pro, and OSWorld-G.
+We provide evaluation scripts for Jedi on Screenspot-v2, Screenspot-pro, and OSWorld-G. You can go into `evaluation` folder and run the scripts.

 ## Jedi on Screenspot-v2
 Fetch the benchmark dataset from [here](https://huggingface.co/datasets/OS-Copilot/ScreenSpot-v2/tree/main).